A History of Solar Activity over Millennia: Variability of Solar Activity Over Millennia

 \subsubsection{Solar-terrestrial relations}

 The sun ultimately defines the climate on Earth supplying it with energy via radiation received by the terrestrial system, but the role of solar variability in climate variations is far from being clear.
-Solar variability can affect the Earth's environment and climate in different ways \citep[see, e.g., a review by][]{haighLR}.
+Solar variability can affect the Earth's environment and climate in different ways \citep[see, e.g., reviews by][]{haighLR,gray10}.
 Variability of total solar irradiance (TSI) measured during recent decades is known to be too small to explain observed climate variations \cite[e.g.,][]{foukal06, frohlich06}.
-On the other hand, there are other ways solar variability may affect the climate, e.g., an unknown long-term trend in TSI \citep{solanki04a, wang05} or a terrestrial amplifier of spectral irradiance variations \citep{shindell99}.
-Alternatively, an indirect mechanism also driven by solar activity, such as ionization of the atmosphere by CR \citep{usoskin_JGR_06} or the global terrestrial current system \citep{tinsley06} can modify atmospheric properties, in particular cloud cover \citep{ney59, svensmark98}.
+On the other hand, there are other ways solar variability may affect the climate, e.g., an unknown long-term trend in TSI \citep{solanki04a, wang05} or a terrestrial amplifier of spectral irradiance variations \citep{shindell99,haigh10}.
+Uncertainties in the TSI/SSI reconstructions remain large \citep{shapiro11,schmidt12}, making it difficult to assess climate models on the long-term scale.
+Alternatively, an indirect mechanism also driven by solar activity, such as ionization of the atmosphere by CR \citep{usoskin_JGR_06} or the global terrestrial current system \citep{tinsley06} can modify atmospheric properties, in particular cloud cover \citep{ney59, svensmark98,usoskin_CR_08}.
 Even a small change in cloud cover modifies the transparency/absorption/reflectance of the atmosphere and affects the amount of absorbed solar radiation, even without changes in the solar irradiance.
-Since the CR flux at Earth is modulated not only by solar activity, but also by the slowly changing geomagnetic field, the two CR modulation mechanisms are independent and act on different timescales, thus giving one the opportunity to study the CR effect on Earth separately from solar irradiance \citep{dejager06, usoskin_clim_05}.
+However, the direct role of this effect is estimated to be small \citep{usoskin_CRII_08, gray10}.

-Accordingly, improved knowledge of the solar driver's variability may help in disentangling various effects in the very complicated system that is the terrestrial climate \citep[e.g.,][]{dejager05, versteegh05}.
+Accordingly, improved knowledge of the solar driver's variability may help in disentangling various effects in the very complicated system that is the terrestrial climate \citep[e.g.,][]{dejager05, versteegh05,gray10}.
 It is of particular importance to know the driving forces in the pre-industrial era, when all climate changes were natural.
 Knowledge of the natural variability can lead to an improved understanding of anthropogenic effects upon the Earth's climate.